ZeroRingWraith: Stealth threats in the system boot process

 ZeroRingWraith: Preboot threat and invisible persistence during system startup

 There are threats that don’t require a click, nor a download.
-Threats that awaken before the operating system.
-That breathe from the firmware.
-And that communicate without leaving a trace.
+Threats that awaken before the operating system, that breathe from the firmware, and that communicate without leaving a trace.
 In this article, we explore a conceptual threat known as ZeroRingWraith, whose sophistication surpasses even historic attacks like Stuxnet or BlackLotus.

-The analysis was complemented with controlled simulations carried out in SecureLab’s internal labs, as part of the advanced hardening process to reinforce the Invisia system.
+The analysis was complemented with controlled simulations carried out in SecureLabs’ internal labs, as part of the advanced hardening process to reinforce the Invisia system.

 What is ZeroRingWraith?